AjmalMIITM/AjmalMIITM/README.md

 # 👋 Hi, I'm Ajmal

-🚀 Student @ IIT Madras
+🚀 BS in Data Science @ IIT Madras
-🧠 Building real-world AI
+🧠 Building real-world AI for Middle East and Healthcare
 💼 Interested in AI Research, LLMs, and Smart City AI
 📌 Currently working on an LLM-powered Fraud Detection AI